scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 If you catch `TransactionException`, it indicates some failure (e.g., database failure and network error) happens during a transaction, so you should cancel the transaction or retry the transaction after the failure/error is fixed.
 If you catch `TransactionNotFoundException`, it indicates the transaction is not found, but it's retryable, so that you can retry the transaction.

-Although it's not illustrated in the sample code, the `join()` API could also throw a `TransactionException` and `TransactionNotFoundException`.
+Although not illustrated in the sample code, the `join()` API could also throw a `TransactionException` and `TransactionNotFoundException`.
 And the way to handle them is the same as the `begin()` API.

 The APIs for CRUD operations (`get()`/`scan()`/`put()`/`delete()`/`mutate()`) could throw `CrudException` and `CrudConflictException`.